nexpy/nexpy/doc/source/pythongui.rst

     Pastes the copy buffer to the selected group.

 **Delete Data**
-    Deletes the selected tree item from the tree.
+    Deletes the selected tree item.

+    .. note:: If the item was assigned to another variable in the shell, that variable will not be deleted.

     .. warning:: If the NeXus tree was loaded from a file with read/write access, the deleted data will still be in the file after a